jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 * TrackingNumber
 * EstimatedDeliveryDate

 These bulleted items would probably be Entities.
 I prefer a name more along the lines of _Domain Business Objects_, since these tend to be domain concepts.
-I prefer to define them as a domain concept type and not by a primitive type, such as `int`, `String`, etc. This is really a topic for another blog entry, so I won’t go into full detail here.
-But here's a quich summary.
+I prefer domain element types over primitive types, such as `int`, `String`, etc. This is really a topic for another blog entry, so I won’t go into full detail here.
+But here's a quick summary.
 I prefer to keep primitive types out of interface contracts unless the contract element is truly a primitive type within the domain.
 I’ve seen too many methods that use primitive types when they should have considered the domain concept.
 There’s even a code smell using too many primitive types: _Primitive Obsession_:
 * [Primitive Obsession on SourceMaking](https://sourcemaking.com/refactoring/smells/primitive-obsession)
 * [Primitive Obsession on Refactoring.guru](https://refactoring.guru/smells/primitive-obsession)